 Cut back all growth to around 30cm or 1ft in the winter.

 Cut back all growth to around 15cm or 6″ in the winter.

-Re-check your roses regularly for stem die-back and prune out any dead or diseased brown stems and wood immediately, allowing die-back to reach the very base of the rose plant or the main stem of a Standard Rose could well kill the rose completely or lead to the complete loss of a graft on a Standard Rose.
+Re-check your roses regularly for stem die-back and prune out any dead or diseased brown stems and wood immediately, allowing die-back to reach the very base of the rose plant or the main stem of a standard rose could well kill the rose completely or lead to the complete loss of the graft.